sascha432/esp8266-kfc-fw/README.md

 - GCC 10.x
 - Arduino Core 3.x with modified WString class

+Since this device has not enough memory and CPU power, a SSL webserver is not possible for most environments.
+To secure a connection, use haproxy with a certificate from https://letsencrypt.org/.
+Something like *.mydomain.com and redirect all traffic to the devices.
+Like https://bathroom.mydomain.com to 192.168.0.88, Like https://kitchen.mydomain.com to 192.168.0.77, etc...

 The modified version of the core is available on github and used by default